length

 Overview

-Starting in Leon, cycle to the end of the trail at the legendary city of Santiago de Compostela, around 330km of cycling.
-This section suits cyclists who are in reasonably good shape as there are several hills to be tackled as the route climbs into the beautiful green countryside of Galicia.
+Starting in Leon, e-bike your way to the end of the trail at the legendary city of Santiago de Compostela, around 330km of cycling.
 The trail is full of variety with sections on sealed road, track, rocky paths and everything from long flat days to long climbs and short sharp ascents.
 In most cases it is possible to get off the trail and use roads that run parallel to the Camino.

 Yellow hiker icon We are the longest established and most popular Camino operator in Australia.